MindCORE Faculty & Associates

 David Lydon-Staley

-Focusing on fluctuations in brain, behavior, and environment to provide insight into substance use, emotion regulation, and curiosity across the lifespan
+Studying moment-to-moment and day-to-day fluctuations in brain, behavior, and interpersonal and media environments to provide insight into substance use, emotion dynamics, and curiosity across the lifespan

 Andy Tan